journey in 30 Seconds

 Conversation Starters

-"What is the longest journey you have ever taken?"
+"What's the longest journey you've ever taken?"

 Journal Prompts